United Self-Defense Forces of Colombia: Disappearance and death of Carlos Castaño

-Paramilitary leader Carlos Mauricio García alias "Doble Cero" ("Double Zero") or "Rodrigo", who since the 1980s had been a close associate of Castaño within the AUC, was found dead on 30 May 2004.
+Paramilitary leader Carlos Mauricio García, alias "Doble Cero" ("Double Zero") or "Rodrigo", who since the 1980s had been a close associate of Castaño within the AUC, was found dead on 30 May, 2004.
 He had strongly objected to what he considered an improperly close relationship between the AUC and drug traffickers, and was also opposed to the group's talks with the government.
 "Double Zero" had fallen into disgrace in recent years, leading to the formation of his own independent "Bloque Metro" ("Metro Bloc"), which operated in the Antioquia area until it was exterminated by rival paramilitary commanders from the AUC mainstream.

-Separately, in events which remain clouded and confusing, former AUC supreme leader Carlos Castaño, who had become relatively isolated from the organization, apparently suffered an attempt on his life on 16 April 2004, presumably at the hands of either his own bodyguards, those of rival paramilitary troops, or perhaps even other entities altogether.
-Acting AUC commanders claim to believe that there was an accidental exchange of gunfire between his bodyguards and a separate group of paramilitary fighters, but that he may still be alive and possibly in hiding.
+Separately, in events which remain unclear, former AUC supreme leader Carlos Castaño, who had become relatively isolated from the organization, apparently suffered an attempt on his life on 16 April, 2004, presumably at the hands of either his own bodyguards, those of rival paramilitary troops, or perhaps even other entities altogether.
+Acting AUC commanders claimed to believe that there was an accidental exchange of gunfire between his bodyguards and a separate group of paramilitary fighters, but that he could still be alive and possibly in hiding.

-Other independent sources within the group and among its dissident factions claim that he and his men were captured and tortured before being executed and then buried by order of other AUC top leaders (perhaps his own brother Vicente Castaño and/or Diego Fernando Murillo), who have become increasingly close to narcotraffickers and their trade.
+Other independent sources within the group and among its dissident factions claimed that he and his men were captured and tortured, before being executed and then buried by order of other AUC top leaders (perhaps his own brother Vicente Castaño and/or Diego Fernando Murillo), who had become increasingly close to narcotraffickers and their trade.
 Investigators found a makeshift grave and an unidentified body (yet apparently not Castaño's) near the supposed area of the events.
-Those same sources allege that the bodies of Castaño and his other companions were dug up and taken to other locations before the investigators could arrive.
+Those same independent sources alleged that the bodies of Castaño and his other companions were dug up and taken to other locations before the investigators could arrive.